ibm-cloud-docs/discovery-data/contracts-schema.md

 # Understanding contracts ![Enterprise plan](images/enterprise.png) ![Premium plan](images/premium.png) ![Cloud Pak for Data](images/cp4d.png)
 {: #contracts-schema}

-The *Contracts* enrichment can identify contract-related elements in a document.
+The *Contracts* enrichment identifies contract-related elements in a document.
 {: shortdesc}

 When you create a *Document Retrieval for Contract* project type, the *Contracts* enrichment is applied to the collections automatically.